-- The Applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in this FOA. - ii.
+- The Concept Paper complies with the content and form requirements in Section IV.C of the FOA; and - The Applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in this FOA.

+ii.
 Full Applications